How to Hold a Tennis Racket: 5 Grips Every Player Should Know

 Semi-Western Forehand Grip

 Rotate one bevel clockwise from Eastern, landing on bevel 4.
 This is the forehand grip you’ll see across most of the modern professional tour.
 It closes the racket face slightly at impact, which naturally adds topspin, and it works best on balls struck at mid-to-high contact points, which is exactly the kind of ball a heavy-topspin game produces.
+For a full breakdown of contact points, cues, and the transition from Eastern, see our dedicated guide to the semi-western grip in tennis.

 Western Forehand Grip